twse/bobsgame-extras/OS2 Icon Collection/Game/Legal Notices.md

-﻿This folder may contain the following software:
+﻿This folder may contain the following games:

 1. $Sheriff
     - – License : Donationware